carrotIndustries/usbkvm/README.md

 latches the last address bit and the first edge that clocks out the first data bye isn't long enough to prepare the data to be sent.

+USBKVM and USBKVM Pro hardware variants are supported by one single firmware image.
+To tell them apart, pin PB8 is grounded on USBKVM Pro and floating on USBKVM.

 ## Firmware updates

 For updating itself without special programming adapters, the firmware